kroketio/chatripper/docs/design.md

 question, which can be quite a bit to absorb.
 We also need to create a custom client to test all these custom server features, again costing time.

-We believe IRC's simplicity negates the fact that this protocol was not designed for our goals.
-We can simply add protocol features (specifications) as we go, in a timely manner.
+IRC's simplicity negates the fact that this protocol was not designed for our goals.
+We'll simply add protocol features (specifications) as we go, in a timely manner.

 ## Our strategy

 We have adopted the following strategy:

-1. Don't care too much about being IRC spec compliant - but be compliant enough for existing clients to reasonably work
+1. Do not be 100% IRC spec compliant - but compliant enough for existing clients to work
-2. When a specification is silly, we don't implement it, or introduce a new version for it
+2. Do not implement all specifications, only if it helps reach our goals
-3. When a feature cannot be implemented using an existing specification, we introduce a new specification.
+3. When a feature cannot be implemented using an existing specification, we introduce a new specification
+4. Try to encapsulate everything over the IRC connection - only go out-of-band when all options are exhausted
-4. Make our own chat client, eventually
+5. Make our own chat client, eventually

 ## Target audience